 Earning points for free flights: 4/5

-Apply for this card, be approved and you can earn 75,000 bonus Qantas Points when you spend $2,500 on eligible purchases in the first three months: more than enough for a one-way Qantas premium economy flight from Sydney, Melbourne or Brisbane to Los Angeles, plus a payment on the side to cover taxes, fees and other charges when booking.
+Apply for this card, be approved and you can earn 75,000 bonus Qantas Points plus $200 back on your card after your first eligible purchase in the first three months.
+On the points front, that's more than enough for a one-way Qantas premium economy flight from Sydney, Melbourne or Brisbane to Los Angeles, plus a payment on the side to cover taxes, fees and other charges when booking.

 That’s also more than enough for a return upgrade from economy to Qantas business class on flights between Australia and Jakarta, or for an outright return business class booking from Sydney, Melbourne or Brisbane to Auckland, Christchurch or Wellington with Qantas or Emirates, as available.